AllTheSusTeam/AllSUSTweaks/README.md

-# AllSUSTweaks
+# TechSuperTweaks-TST
-The mod designed for the AllTheSus modpack
+The mod designed for the techrevolut modpack